Patterson-Sullivan measures and growth of relatively hyperbolic groups: Lift paths in nerve graphs

-Fix a finite generating set $S$ for $G$.
-The purpose of this section is to make precise a relation between the graph $\Gx$ and the structure of orbits of the action of $G$ on $X$.
+The aim of this section is to make precise a relation between the graph $\Gx$ and the orbit structure for the action of $G$ on $X$.
+Most results here are well-known, cf \cite[Section 6]{Bow1}, but the presentation is adapted to our purpose.

-In \cite{Bow1}, Bowditch introduced a nerve graph over a collection of horoballs.
-We specify his construction in a way such that the nerve graph displays explicit information from $\Gx$.